-Architects in Texas this year won the flexibility to clad their commercial building projects with modern and innovative materials, such as durable fiber cement wall panels.
+This year, architects in Texas won the flexibility to clad their commercial building projects with modern and innovative materials, such as durable fiber-cement wall panels.
 Thanks to the passage of H.B.
-2439, local governments can no longer enforce restrictive building codes that made it difficult for architects to use any material in their designs that were not a masonry material, such as brick.
+2439, local governments can no longer enforce restrictive building codes that make it difficult for architects to use any material in their designs that are not a masonry material, such as brick.

 However, the new law means the state's 220-plus local codes and ordinances can no longer prevent builders from incorporating other materials into their commercial projects.
 Groups from contractors, builders, plasterers and construction industry trade groups have unanimously welcomed the change.

 With the passing of H.B.
 2439, architects now have free rein to specify highly durable, engineered wall claddings, such as Nichiha's fiber-cement architectural wall panels for new building construction or renovation projects.
 Architectural wall panels are engineered to echo scores of textures and colors, a benefit creative architects appreciate when designing structures that stand apart from or blend in with the surrounding community.